deacud/Scripts_Thesis_BenWibm/README.md

 ```
 ````
 This creates the file `ds_OP500_interp_hybridPressure_(11.6222, 47.3053).nc` which contains the data of zonal and meridional wind, pressure and geopotential on the available hybrid pressure levels interpolated to defined coordinates.
+Again this is done for faster access in the Analysis afterwards (e.g. for creating profiles)